 4. Green Valley Campground, Cuyamaca Rancho State Park

-Under an hour west of San Diego, Cuyamaca Rancho State Park provides a reprieve from the high temperatures of a Southern California summer.
-Within the Peninsular Range at elevations exceeding 4,000 feet, this heightened landscape supports a lush oak and conifer forest segmented by meandering streams.
+Cuyamaca Rancho State Park provides a reprieve from the high temperatures of a Southern California summer, under an hour west of San Diego.
+The park is within the Peninsular Range at elevations exceeding 4,000 feet.
+This heightened landscape supports a lush oak and conifer forest segmented by meandering streams.

-A popular family campground, the park's Green Valley Campground features over 80 sites near the Sweetwater River and its many swimming holes.
+The park's Green Valley Campground is a popular family campground with over 80 sites near the Sweetwater River and its many swimming holes.
 Hiking opportunities like the Pine Ridge Trail extend right from the campground, and all overnight users have access to running water and coin-operated showers.

 The park's Paso Picacho Campground is another popular place to pitch a tent or park an RV, and the Paso Picacho Group Campground accommodates up to 40 campers.
 Both campgrounds often feature incredibly dark night skies that are perfect for viewing the Milky Way.